GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/index.md

 ![Home-create](Home-create.png)

 ### 3. Teach
 The Teach section is designed for educational use, offering tools for teachers and schools, including anonymous student accounts and teacher management interfaces.
 Available exclusively with an [Education Subscription](https://gdevelop.io/pricing/education).
+Learn more about the advantages of [Teacher accounts](https://wiki.gdevelop.io/gdevelop5/education/#teacher-accounts-managing-students-and-their-work).

 ![Home-teach](Home-teach.png)